-That Gadsden Purchase is also known as “la Vente de La Mesilla” or “The Sale of Mesilla.”
-Mesilla, New Mexico, was important because, just the same as the countries disputed the ownership of the land in between the Nueces and the Rio Grande, Mexico and USA disputed ownership of the Mesilla Valley.
+That Gadsden Purchase is also known as the Treaty of Mesilla, or “la Vente de La Mesilla” aka “The Sale of Mesilla.”
+This strip of land was important because Mexico and USA disputed ownership of the Mesilla Valley.
 Fearing another war and losing even more land, General Santa Ana sold to the Gringos the Gadsden Purchase for a whopping ten million dollars.

 In 1853, President Pierce sent James Gadsden to negotiate with Mexico’s General Santa Ana for the land.
 The USA wanted a port in the Gulf of California and a flatter route for a Southern Transcontinental Railroad.